-Luckily, cold sores are fairly easy to control.
-Most of the time, they’ll heal on their own in seven to 14 days.
+Luckily, cold sores are fairly easy to manage.
+Most of the time, they’ll heal on their own in a few weeks.
 However, if you’d like to get rid of a cold sore faster than this, there are a variety of tools you can use to speed up the healing process.

-Below, we’ve listed the most effective ways to get rid of a cold sore, as well as the reason cold sores occur in the first place.
+Below, we’ve listed some of the most effective ways to get rid of a cold sore, as well as the reason cold sores occur in the first place.

 Before we get into the best ways to get rid of a cold sore quickly, let’s look at how cold sores can develop in the first place.

 Cold sores are a symptom of the herpes simplex virus (or HSV-1), which is better known simply as oral herpes.
-Oral herpes is extremely common, with most studies estimating that from 50% to 70% of the global population is infected.
+Oral herpes is extremely common, with the World Health Organization (WHO) reporting that about one third (approximately 67%) of the global population under age 50 is infected.

-Herpes spreads through kissing, oral sex and sharing cups and utensils, which is one reason it’s common for cold sores to carry a bit of a stigma, from a dating perspective.
+Oral herpes spreads primarily through direct contact, for example through kissing or havingoral sex, which is one reason it’s common for cold sores to carry a bit of a stigma, from a dating perspective.
 It can also be spread through sharing, lip balm, lipstick, cups, and utensils.

 While HSV-1 is extremely common and highly contagious, many people never experience any cold sores.
-On average, about 30% of people that have HSV-1 will get cold sores, usually once or twice a year, although they can be more or less frequent.
+On average, about 20% to 40% of people that have HSV-1 will get cold sores, sometimes once or twice a year, although they can be more or less frequent.

 When we talk about “cold sores,” what we’re really talking about is a cold sore breakout.
-This is when the HSV-1 virus becomes active after staying dormant in the body, causing open sores to develop.
+This is when the HSV-1 virus becomes active after staying dormant in the body, causing sores to develop.

-Cold sores usually develop on your lips, but they can also form on your gums, your tongue and on the roof of your mouth.
+Cold sores usually develop on your lips, but they can also form on your gums and on the roof of your mouth.